History of Harvard Extension School: Early Years and Growth (1910 - 1930s)

-Classes, which were "identical with the regular classes offered by Harvard professors," began at the end of September 1910.
-It offered, according to the Boston Globe, "an opportunity for an education...such has never been obtainable hitherto."
+University Extension courses, which were "identical with the regular classes offered by Harvard professors," began at the end of September 1910.
+They offered, according to the Boston Globe, "an opportunity for an education...such has never been obtainable hitherto."
+Unlike similar extension programs at Columbia University and University of Pennsylvania, the University Extension courses were taught by "the most experienced teachers that can be secured."
+Early courses included classes on English literature, principles of economics, psychology, and applied and experimental electricity, with laboratory experiments.